How to Install Jenkins on Ubuntu

 You can always install more plugins later.
 The system continues the initial Jenkins setup.

-5. The next step is the Create First Admin User.
-Enter the credentials you want to use for your Jenkins administrator, then click Save and Continue.
+5. In the Create First Admin User step, enter the credentials you want to use for your Jenkins administrator.
+Then, click Save and Continue.

 Creating the first admin user in Jenkins.

-6. After this, you should set up the Instance Configuration.
+6. Next, set up the Instance Configuration.
 This is the preferred network address for this Jenkins installation.
 Confirm the address you want to use for your server.
 This is most likely the same address you used to get to this configuration page.

 Once you specify the Jenkins URL, click Save and Finish.

-7. You should see a page that says Jenkins is ready!
-Click Start using Jenkins to open the Jenkins dashboard.
+After you complete the instance configuration step, you should see a page that says Jenkins is ready!
+Click Start using Jenkins to complete the configuration.

 Complete Jenkins configuration on Ubuntu.